 Note: course titles are subject to change

 Other important information

-Whilst there are no prerequisites for the free taster module, to progress to the Graduate Certificate you will need to meet the following eligibility criteria.
+While there are no prerequisites for the free taster module, to progress to the Graduate Certificate you will need to meet the following eligibility criteria:

 - A recognised Bachelor degree in an associated discipline

 - Equivalent of an Academic IELTS overall score of 6.0 with no band less than 6.0

 Eligibility for a degree at Murdoch is generally based around your previous education, professional experience, and English language competence.

 The taster module, Global Biosecurity for One Health, includes a formative assessment task, which can later contribute to the assessments in the Graduate Certificate.
 This task will not be used to judge entry eligibility for the Graduate Certificate.

 Each program in the course offered through Futurelearn is AUD$1,800.